You've finally settled into your new home.

 #5 Carelessly Drilling into Walls

-Hanging shelves, closet systems, and artwork means drilling into your walls -- but do you know what's back there?
+Hanging shelves, closet systems, and artwork mean drilling into your walls, but do you know what's back there?
 Hidden inside your walls are plumbing pipes, ductwork, wires, and cables.

-You can check for some stuff with a stud sensor -- a $25 battery-operated tool that detects changes in density to sniff out studs, cables, and ducts.
+You can check for some stuff with a stud sensor -- a battery-operated tool that costs around $25 and detects changes in density to sniff out studs, cables, and ducts.

 But stud sensors aren't foolproof.
 Protect yourself by drilling only 1¼ inches deep max -- enough to clear drywall and plaster but not deep enough to reach most wires and pipes.

-Household wiring runs horizontally from outlet to outlet about 8 inches to 2 feet from the floor, so that's a no-drill zone.
-Stay clear of vertical locations above and below wall switches -- wiring runs along studs to reach switches.
+Household wiring runs horizontally from outlet to outlet about eight inches to two feet from the floor, so that's a no-drill zone.
+Steer clear of vertical locations above and below wall switches -- wiring runs along studs to reach switches.

 #6 Cutting Down a Tree

 The risk isn't worth it.
-Even small trees can fall awkwardly, damaging your house, property, or your neighbor's property.
+Even small trees can fall awkwardly, damaging your house or property, or your neighbor's property.
 In some locales, you have to obtain a permit first.
 Cutting down a tree is an art that's best left to a professional tree service.

 Plus, trees help preserve property values and provide shade that cuts energy bills.
 So think twice before going all Paul Bunyan.